-Regarding wind turbine construction, Issapour said their size is growing.
-"When you construct a building, the taller the building, the deeper the foundation has to be.
+Issapour is a senior member of the Institute of Electrical and Electronics Engineers in Long Island where she chairs the Power and Energy Society and is a subcommittee member of the American Wind Energy Association.
+"Producing wind energy provides clean energy, reduces CO2s - carbon dioxide - and construct a building, the taller the building, the deeper the foundation has to be.
 Wind turbine foundations are filled in with a special gravel material that makes the turbines steady and stable.
-This material is produced in Canada, which is also easily accessible to this region."
+This material is produced in Canada, which also is easily accessible to this region."

 The economy of the mid-Atlantic and Northeast coasts will also benefit greatly.
-For example, according to BOEM, offshore wind farm construction in North Carolina and Virginia is expected to generate nearly \$2 billion for the region's economy over the next decade.
+For example, BOEM says offshore wind farm construction in North Carolina and Virginia is expected to generate nearly \$2 billion for the region's economy over the next decade.
 BOEM has stated part of this will come from new jobs.
 For example, the Kitty Hawk project, once operational, will create 900 full time jobs.